jeonggyukim/jeonggyukim.github.io.old/content/home/about.md

 # About

-I am a sixth (and final) year graduate student in the Department of Physics and Astronomy at Seoul National University, Republic of Korea, working with [Prof. Woong-Tae Kim](http://astro.snu.ac.kr/~wkim) for my PhD degree.
+I am a final year graduate student in the Department of Physics and Astronomy at Seoul National University, Republic of Korea, working with [Prof. Woong-Tae Kim](http://astro.snu.ac.kr/~wkim) for my PhD degree.
 I expect to defend my dissertation in June, 2018.
 My research focus is on